-The Argentina international posted a startling run of form between the sticks during 2016/17, his second season as a Red, letting in just six goals in 18 games.
+The Argentina international then posted a startling run of form between the sticks during 2016/17 – his second season as a Red – letting in just six goals in 18 games.
 The majority of his involvement came in continental competition, however.

-Sergio's fine form saw him rewarded with a starting spot in the Europa League final against Ajax – where it was no surprise to see him claim a 12th clean sheet of the campaign.
+Sergio's fine form saw him rewarded with a starting spot in the Europa League final against Ajax, where it was no surprise to see him claim a 12th clean sheet of the campaign in a historic 2-0 win that helped the club seize the final major trophy to have evaded our grasp.

 He continued these impressive showings into the 2017/18 campaign, where he stopped the opposition scoring in seven of his 10 appearances and only injury prevented him from playing in the FA Cup final and semi-final.